 For more information about the JCP Program, refer to our overview page.

-The February 2020 EC Meeting summary and materials are posted.
+The September EC Meeting summary and materials have been posted.

 The JCP EC Elections have completed on 18 November 2019 at 11:59 PM Pacific Standard Time.